ssbc/ssb-meta-feeds-spec/README.md

 original messages could be included as auxiliary data.
 This would only act as a claim, never as a proof that some messages were not left out.
 Naturally this comes down to trust then.
-Using the friend graph would be natural, as would having multiple author staking claims and maybe entangling them.
+Using the friend graph would be natural, as would using trustnet together with audits of these claims.

 ### Sub feeds